Weak demand for video services weighs on Time Warner Cable

 J.P.
 Morgan analysts were expecting video subscriber losses of 150,000 and an addition of 75,000 high-speed data subscribers.

-Comcast Corp, which is seeking regulatory approval for its $45.2 billion (26.79 billion pounds) bid for Time Warner Cable, reported a better-than-expected profit last week, citing the highest number of customer additions for its high-speed Internet in six years.
+Comcast Corp, which is seeking regulatory approval for its $45.2 billion bid for Time Warner Cable, reported a better-than-expected profit last week, citing the highest number of customer additions for its high-speed Internet in six years.

 Time Warner Cable's net income attributable to common shareholders rose to $499 million, or $1.76 per share, in the second quarter ended June 30, from $481 million, or $1.64 per share, a year earlier.